"

 • SID: 72 inches

-• Patient position: Upright, 1 foot away from IR, leaning back with shoulders and head against IR; MSP centered
+• Patient position: Upright, 1 foot from IR, leaning back so shoulders rest on IR

 • Adjustments: Hands on hips, shoulders rolled forward